alexyorke/Rabbit/README.md

 ## Project Goals

- * Be well maintained
+ * Well maintained
- * Be well documented
+ * Well documented
- * Be well tested
+ * Well tested
- * Try to maintain backwards compatibility
+ * Maintain backwards compatibility*

 ## Project Maturity

-Rabbit is a new library, and is currently used in CupCake, Terra, and Skylight, which together power the majority of the bots on Everybody Edits.
-If you would like to use Rabbit in your project, use the stable version 0.9.3.3 or wait until 1.0 is released.
-The public API will be frozen within 1.0.
+Rabbit is a new library, and is used in CupCake, Terra, and Skylight, which together power the majority of the bots on Everybody Edits.
+If you want to use Rabbit in your project, use the stable version 0.9.3.3 or wait until 1.0 is released.
+The public API will freeze within 1.0.

 ### Supported Features

  * Support for Armor Games, Kongregate, Mousebreaker, Facebook, and standard authentication
  * Support for PlayerIO `useSecureApiRequests`
  * Smart error detection and recovery
- * Very fast: queries are categorized in milliseconds
+ * Fast: queries are categorized in milliseconds
  * Many localizations
  * Compatibility with Terra

 ## Getting Started

 Over on the wiki, have a look at our [Getting Started](https://github.com/Decagon/Rabbit/wiki/Getting-Started) guide.
-Feel free to send questions to decagongithub@gmail.com, and report any issues to the [GitHub Issue Tracker](https://github.com/Decagon/Rabbit/issues)
+Send questions to decagongithub@gmail.com, and report any issues to the [GitHub Issue Tracker](https://github.com/Decagon/Rabbit/issues)

 ## Documentation & Examples